It may be possible to fit tyres with higher load indexes and different speed ratings to those indicated in your vehicle’s manufacturer documentation.

 Is it possible to fit tyres with a lower speed rating than my manufacturer recommends?

-Yes, this may be possible.
-You can use all-season or winter (M+S) tyres that have a lower speed rating during the winter so long as: a) a sticker that shows the maximum speed limit is in the driver’s field of vision and b) you don’t drive the vehicle faster than the maximum speed limit.
-However, always check first in your vehicle’s manufacturer documentation if these tyres may be mounted on your vehicle and if using these tyres is permitted under your local laws and regulations.
+Yes, you can use all-season or winter (M+S) tyres that have a lower speed rating so long as: a) a sticker that shows the maximum speed limit is in the driver’s field of vision and b) you don’t drive the vehicle faster than the maximum speed limit.
+However, always check first in your vehicle’s manufacturer documentation if these tyres may be fitted on your vehicle.

 Is it possible to fit tyres with a higher load index and a lower speed rating than my manufacturer recommends?